 Dr. Christine Leong, PharmD | Assistant Professor, Clinical Pharmacist

-College of Pharmacy, RFHS, University of Manitoba Dr. Leong’s research focuses on drug utilization and outcomes from a population perspective.
+College of Pharmacy, Rady Faculty of Health Sciences, University of Manitoba Dr. Leong’s research focuses on drug utilization and outcomes from a population perspective.
 Her program aims to optimize treatment and to improve the quality of care for patients taking medications.
 Projects include examining the use and adherence of medication before, during, and after pregnancy; and describing the experiences of people and healthcare providers regarding medication use during breastfeeding.
 Pharmacoepidemiology, qualitative research, and survey studies are methods used in this program. |

 Dr. Larisa Lotoski, PhD | Research Associate